 What are those pesky little black spots and cobwebs that float within your vision?
 Where are those flashes of light coming from?
 Are you imagining things?
 Do these changes indicate a serious problem with your eyes?
 If you have wondered these questions, you are not alone.
-Many people have experienced “floaters” in their vision or occasionally flashes of light.
+Many people have experienced “floaters” in their vision or occasional flashes of light.
 But what are they?
 And do they signify a problem?

 The back interior compartment of the eye between the crystalline lens and the retina is filled with a thick gel called the vitreous.
 It is a clear, colorless gel that is composed 98-99% of water.
 The remaining 1-2% is made up of proteins and collagen.
 Despite its low volume of collagen, the density of the vitreous is substantial enough to fill the eye and give it a spherical shape.

 The collagen fibers within the vitreous are held in perfect formation by electrical charges.
 As we age, the charges diminish and the collagen fibers tend to clump together.
-Similarly, the vitreous may also liquify, a condition known as syneresis, allowing cells and other organic clusters to float freely within the vitreous.
+Similarly, the vitreous may also liquify, allowing cells and other organic clusters to float freely within the vitreous.
 Any changes in the consistency of the collagen may cast a shadow onto the retina as the light enters the eye and be perceived as a spot floating within the vision.
 These spots are known as “floaters.”
 Floaters can take on many shapes and sizes from small spots to cobwebs or large strands.
 Although floaters can be annoying they are typically harmless.
-However, a sudden increase in the number of floaters, or stationary spots that do not float within the vision, may indicate a more serious retinal problem and your eye doctor should be notified.
+However, a sudden increase in the number of floaters, or stationary spots that do not float within the vision, may indicate a more serious retinal problem and your ophthalmologist should be notified.